It’s easy to make a LOT of small, buttery holiday spritz cookies for eating or gift giving, using an inexpensive cookie press to make festive shapes!

 Well… it’s THAT time of year once again… time to make some Holiday Spritz Cookies!

-You need a spritz cookie press to make these, but they are fairly inexpensive, and the recipe makes oodles of these delicious cookies.
+Yes.
+You will need a spritz cookie press to make these holiday spritz cookies, but they are fairly inexpensive, and available in stores or online.

-Happy holiday baking… sure hope you will give these a try!
+Happy holiday baking… sure hope you will give these holiday spritz cookies a try!

 Recipe Source: An old box that my first cookie press came in.
 Box long gone.
 Recipe on index card survives…source unknown.